aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 ## Contributions

-### Design Leadership and Brand Development
+### Brand

-I co-created the name Frictionless Futures and worked closely with PwC’s brand team to develop a distinct visual and identity that could confidently stand alongside the core PwC brand.
-I led the design workstream, ensuring visual cohesion across spatial storytelling, digital touch-points and client comms.
+Working closely with a Creative Strategist and a Senior Visual Designer, I co-created the name Frictionless Futures and worked closely with PwC’s brand team to develop a distinct visual and identity that could confidently stand alongside the core PwC brand.
+I led the digital design workstream, ensuring visual cohesion across spatial storytelling, digital touch-points and client comms.

 ![Social Media Asset](/case-studies/frictionless-futures/image.png)

 ### Exhibition Experience Design

-Working closely with a Creative Strategist and a Senior Visual Designer, I helped transform a technical concept into a compelling experience.
-Together, we developed a clear spatial narrative that guided visitors through the possibilities of frictionless technology in everyday contexts, as well as creating digital assets to support the experience.
+Through spatial design, we turned a complex technical concept into a compelling immersive experience, crafting a clear narrative that guided visitors through the everyday possibilities of frictionless technology, supported by tailored digital assets.

 ![The Exhibition Space](/case-studies/frictionless-futures/image-1.png)

 This involved:

-- **Defining three thematic zones** — *Frictionless Retail*, *Convenience* and *Venue* — each representing a distinct application of AI, computer vision and real-time data.
+- **Three thematic zones** — *Frictionless Retail*, *Convenience* and *Venue* — each representing a distinct application of the technology.
-- **Ensuring each zone delivered a focused message**, while maintaining consistency in tone, aesthetics and brand expression throughout the space.
+- **Creating engaging digital assets** to support the experience, including live product demos.
-- **Creating engaging digital assets** to support the experience, including live product demos and client comms.
+– **Brochure website** designed to invite clients to take part in the experience and build anticipation.

 Our goal was to make each moment feel self-contained yet part of a coherent, future-facing narrative — one that clients could physically move through, engage with and remember.

 ### Demo Development with Cybersecurity and AI Teams

-I partnered with technical teams to design demo assets that:
+I partnered with technical teams to design **demo assets** that:

 - Visualised how AI and computer vision enable seamless customer experiences.
 - Illustrated secure data architecture in action.